AndrewFarley/serverless-cloudwatch-rds-custom-metrics/README.md

 ## Todo List / Known Bugs

-1. Catch an invalid/failing query and don't break the whole promise
 1. Define the Lambda called in push-to-cloudwatch dynamically based on the environment name and the stage name
 1. Make a PGSQL version, or expand current version to _somehow_ support both
 1. Make a MSSQL version (based on C# if necessary)